Master of Science in Nursing Education

 If you are a registered nurse with a bachelor's degree in nursing (BSN) from a regionally accredited institution with a GPA of 3.0 or above and are looking for an opportunity to earn a graduate degree in nursing, Empire State College's Master of Science in Nursing Education is a good choice for you.

-The M. S. in nursing education is a 42-credit, online program.
-The degree will prepare you to perform the nurse educator role in a clinical setting (such as a staff development department), or as faculty for institutions of higher education.
+The M. S. in nursing education is a 36-credit, online program.
+The degree will prepare you to perform as a nurse educator in a variety of healthcare settings.

 Courses are offered fall, spring and summer terms.
 See the nursing course information for course descriptions.

 Theoretical Foundations of Nursing Practices - NURS 6005 (3 credits)

 Professional Role Development and Ethics - NURS 6010 (3 credits)

 Nursing Research and Evidence Based Practice - NURS 6015 (3 credits)

 Informatics and Health Care Technology - NURS 6025 (3 credits)

 Contemporary Issues in Health Care - NURS 6020 (3 credits)

 Population Health, Human Diversity and Social Issues - NURS 6030 (3 credits)

 Term Four - 6 credits